-As explained more fully in the Statement of Board's Responsibilities set out on page 20, the board is responsible for the preparation of financial statements which give a true and fair view.
+As explained more fully in the Statement of the Responsibilities of the Board set out on page 20, the board is responsible for the preparation of financial statements which give a true and fair view.
 Our responsibility is to audit and express an opinion on the financial statements in accordance with applicable law and International Standards on Auditing (UK and Ireland).
 Those standards require us to comply with the Auditing Practices Board's (APB's) Ethical Standards for Auditors.